nixworks/public/news/2012/08/16/README.md

 ##### Nuclear regulators
 ### [Nuclear regulators from nine countries hold an emergency meeting in Brussels after unusual fissures were detected in the basic steel material of the Doel 3 pressurized water reactor vessel.
 This vessel type was built by now-defunct Rotterdam Drydocks with Krupp steel in 22 operating reactors worldwide, among which 10 in the US.
 Two 1 GW Belgian reactors will remain shut down at least until October. ](/news/2012/08/16/nuclear-regulators-from-nine-countries-hold-an-emergency-meeting-in-brussels-after-unusual-fissures-were-detected-in-the-basic-steel-materia.md)
-_Context: Nuclear regulators, vessel, Rotterdam Drydocks, Brussels, Doel Nuclear Power Station, Krupp, pressurized water reactor_
+_Context: Krupp, Doel Nuclear Power Station, pressurized water reactor, Rotterdam Drydocks, vessel, Brussels, Nuclear regulators_

 ##### West Nile virus
 ### [After an outbreak of the mosquito-borne West Nile virus kills at least 17 people, the mayor of Dallas Mike Rawlings declares a state of emergency in the city.
 This paves the way for aerial spraying of synthetic pyrethroid insecticides from tonight on.
 Many residents express their concerns over safety and effectiveness; they suggest other preventive methods of mosquito control.
 Officials said the measures could cost as much as $1.2 million. ](/news/2012/08/16/after-an-outbreak-of-the-mosquito-borne-west-nile-virus-kills-at-least-17-people-the-mayor-of-dallas-mike-rawlings-declares-a-state-of-emer.md)